 In this definitive guide, we will unpack the crisis, explore the true financial and personal costs, and reveal how a robust Private Medical Insurance (PMI) policy is no longer a luxury, but an essential tool for protecting your health, your career, and your financial future.

-The World Health Organization (WHO) officially recognises burnout as an "occupational phenomenon."
+The World Health Organisation (WHO) officially recognises burnout as an "occupational phenomenon."
 It's not classified as a medical condition itself, but rather a state of chronic workplace stress that hasn't been successfully managed.
 It is characterised by three distinct dimensions:

 | Symptom Category | Common Signs of Burnout |